September 28, 2011 22:36 Filed in: Work

 As you create your independent projects and get them out there, along with it goes your name.
 This name you must continue to build if you are to grow your success.
 As this name grows, along with your independent projects, many opportunities will come to you that will allow you to use the skills you have gained to help others with their projects.
 You must be very careful in your selection of which projects to take on, and which projects to refuse, for two important reasons.

 The first reason is balance.
 As your name grows, opportunities for other projects will come to you with increasing frequency.
-Early on, your independent projects may generate more name value than they do actual revenue for you.
+Early on, your independent projects, involving making your own anime, may generate more name value than they do actual revenue for you.
 For this reason, the side projects may appear to be something of a necessity, as you need to eat and keep the lights on in order to continue towards your dreams.
 You must take care, however, to never forget your true goals.
-While the money coming in from side projects may be good, it can also serve to take you off the path to your independent future and let your own projects slide the back burner.
+While the money coming in from side projects may be good, it can also serve to take you off the path to your independent future and let your own anime projects slide to the back burner.

 This may be doubly so if you have a family.
-Your spouse may see little value in your independent projects, and have little understanding of the great future they can create.
-In contrast to the real money that side projects may bring in now, your family may view your independent projects as a waste of time.
+Your spouse may see little value in your desire to make your own anime projects, and have little understanding of the great future they can create.
+In contrast to the real money that side projects may bring in now, your family may view your independent anime projects as a waste of time.
 Not everyone will share your vision, nor will they necessarily understand, or be able to project, what might happen when the independent projects gain steam and take off.
 Because of this, your family, and others close to you, may be constantly pushing you to continue taking on more "real work" to the detriment of your dreams as an independent and free creator.

 You must do something on your independent projects everyday, even if it is only an hour.
 Never allow side projects to overtake your schedule such that your projects fade away, or you may wake up years later realizing you have truly accomplished nothing of your own.
 This, then, brings us to the next important reason you must be careful in choosing how to build your name, time.

-Every project you do, which is not your independent creation, takes time away from your true dreams and goals, no matter how well it may seem to support it.
+Every project you do, which is not built around your desire to make your own anime, takes time away from your true dreams and goals, no matter how well it may seem to support it.
 While it is true that certain projects will fall in line with what you want to achieve, for example, doing a music video or an advertisement, for someone else, in your visual style, they are still not your projects.
 They can, however, do a lot to help build your name and provide money to allow you to continue your projects, particularly if you did a video for a musician who has a name, like Bill Plympton did for Kanye West.
 You must note, however, that Plympton still put out a number of his own short animated films that same year.

-No matter what kind of project you choose to undertake, even if it is your highest passion, you must always protect yourself from burning out.
-This is doubly true if your independent project is not your soul means of earning your daily living.
+No matter what kind of project you choose to undertake, if you want to make your own anime, even if it is your highest passion, you must always protect yourself from burning out.
+This is doubly true if your independent animation project is not your sole means of earning your daily living.
 All manner of things, events and circumstances will arise to take time and energy away from your project, and they will always seem far more important as well, especially to other people.
 In order to keep your own project on track, and see it to completion, you will have to prioritize.
 The things that appear to consume your time, after all, will not just be those relating to "real work".
 Even a task as simple as washing the dishes, or doing laundry, has its place, but will consume both time and energy the same as any other.

 The first thing you must realize is that you and you alone can decide what your priorities shall be.
 Other people will naturally ask and expect you to give up your project first, particularly if it will mean your ability to meet their demands on your time.
 The thing to always keep in mind is that your project is not their project.
 It is yours.
+You want to make your own anime.
 It only holds that position of highest importance to you, and no amount of explanation will let others inside your head to the degree that they can see your project on the same pedestal on which you might place it.
-What you may see is your grand future and great dream, they may see as a waste of time or just "playing around on the computer".
+What you may see as your grand future and great dream, they may see as a waste of time or just "playing around on the computer".

 In order to protect yourself from burning out, the key is to focus your energies and apply them in this best way to suit a modern life and still accommodate your project.
 If your time is limited, purpose to spend even one hour per day on your dream project.
 This may mean waking up an hour earlier or cutting out one hour from in front of the TV, but you might be surprised how easy it is to find a lost hour in your schedule.
 If you have more time, it would be even better to focus on how much animation you can complete in a day, even if it is 5 seconds.
 This may seem a paltry sum, but consider it from another perspective.
 Looking back over the previous 5 years, how different would things be if you had completed an average of 5 seconds per day on your dream project?